GaloisInc/cheesecloth-sym-proof/doc/advice.md

 * Writes `props`: serialized `Prop`s appearing in rule arguments.
 * Writes `states`: serialized `symbolic::State`s appearing in rule arguments.
 * Writes `terms`: serialized `Term`s appearing in rule arguments.
+* Writes `search_index`: for each search operation, contains the index where the target value was found.

 ## Stage 1